Skip to content

 • set_fs_root(path) records a sandbox root (for future path checks).

-• System-level blocking (mcp_fuzzer.safety_system.system_blocker.SystemCommandBlocker):
+• System-level blocking (mcp_fuzzer.safety_system.blocking.command_blocker.SystemCommandBlocker):

 • Policy utilities (mcp_fuzzer.safety_system.policy):